 1. Lidl Connect

 Lidl Connect is the prepaid mobile offer from the big German supermarket LIDL.
-It uses the Vodafone network lines and offers LTE internet speed.
+It uses the Vodafone network lines (the second strongest network in Germany) and offers LTE internet speed.
 Lidl offers different plans.
 Its basic Smart S plan was recently awarded as the best Prepaid Tariff by the renowned magazines CHIP and Connect.

-The Smart S plan offers unlimited phone calls and SMS and 3 GB LTE data.
+The Smart S plan offers unlimited phone calls and SMS and 4 GB LTE data.
 It costs 7,99 euros for 4 weeks.
-The biggest plan, Smart XL brings 12 GB data for 17,99.
+The biggest plan, Smart XL brings 16 GB data for 17,99 euros.
 The card costs 9,99 euros; however, it comes with a balance of 10 euros.
 So basically, it is for free.

 Once you activate your card, you can select the data plan you would like to choose on your Lidl online account.
 You can change the tariff whenever you want or add data packages when needed.